 - Determine patients' x-ray needs by reading requests or instructions from physicians.

-How to become a Radiographic Technician?
+How to become a Radiographic Technologist?

 A radiologist is a physician that interprets diagnostics tests and recommends a course of treatment for the patient, while a radiographer or radiologic technologist is the person performing the imaging tests on the patients (CT scans, MRIs, x-rays, and ultrasounds), who then submits them to a radiologist for interpretation.